 The Frogtown Artwalk was created in 2006 by a small group of local business owners/artists as a way to introduce neighbors to the local artists and craftspeople operating in their midst, and to introduce the artists to each other.
 The artwalk organizers reached out to everyone in the area, inviting participation at every level.
 The first event included 10 venues exhibiting art by 19 artists, and welcomed approximately 300 visitors to the area.
 Traditional artists opened up their studios, craftsmen gave tours of their work, equipment and processes, and local musicians, dancers, and drummers created impromptu performances.

 Fast forward to 2018, the 11th Frogtown Artwalk welcomed over 6000 visitors to the area and featured more than 50 artists, 15 bands, spoken word events, belly dancers and an Aztec dance troupe.
 The artwalk, celebrating its 12th anniversary this year, has always been a very inclusive event – everyone is welcome to join in.
-This year looks different as the artwalk goes virtual, but we're excited to welcome all different types of art around Los Angeles.
+This year looked different as the artwalk went virtual, but we we're thrilled to welcome over 1,200 people from all over who joined us for live streams, workshops, and more.

 "As a Frogtown native, it's incredibly inspiring to see an event that not only celebrates the arts, but is also geared towards the local community.
 Faced with the complex nuances of arts as a form of both gentrification and displacement, the work of EVAC is meaningful, thoughtful, and inclusive."